philipturner/ue5-nanite-macos/README.md

 ---

-I'm reading [this 155-page slideshow](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf) on how Nanite works internally.
-This should help me understand what's going on during the crash and provide a nice break from debugging.
-Since `DrawLumenMeshCapturePass` mentions Lumen, perhaps I should search for a similar document about Lumen.
+I'm read [this 155-page slideshow](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf) on how Nanite works internally.
+This helped me understand what's going on during the crash and providead nice break from debugging.
+Since `DrawLumenMeshCapturePass` mentions Lumen, I also looked for similar documentation on Nanite.
+There was an overview presentation from SIGGRAPH 2022, but it wasn't available online.

 > Note regarding pages 91-92: The workaround for 64-bit atomics has either 2.5x or 5x the overhead, based on number of atomic instructions.
 Worst-case overhead is unbounded.
 We might see a performance improvement from a work distribution approach to pixel writing, which can reduce SIMD divergence.
 This might even benefit hardware rasterization because we're not distributing the computation of pixels; just distributing the atomic write operations after proving the depth test passes.
 That has greater sparsity than spatial distribution of pixels.
 >
 > In other words: decouple the HW/SW rasterization from the storage of triangle/instance ID.

+Next, I'm going to read over all source code in the Nanite directory, C++ and HLSL.
+I listed how many lines of code this is below:
+- Headers: ??? lines
+- C++ Source: ??? lines
+- Shaders: ??? lines

 ## Attribution